lauralog/first-threejs/README.md

-#News
+!!
 Fixed in other browsers.
 Tested in Firefox and Chrome

 # About
 Hero section and styling for Alpine based on Tesla's landing page.